ash-project/ash/documentation/topics/manual-actions.md

 ## Manual Creates/Updates/Destroy

-For manual create, update and destroy actions, a module is passed that uses one of the provided modules (Ash.Resource.ManualCreate, Ash.Resource.ManualUpdate and Ash.Resource.ManualDelete).
+For manual create, update and destroy actions, a module is passed that uses one of the provided modules (Ash.Resource.ManualCreate, Ash.Resource.ManualUpdate and Ash.Resource.ManualDestroy).

 For example: